Oceans: the next game in the award-winning Evolution series October 29 2018, 10 Comments

 The most massive project North Star Games has ever tackled is starting to surface.
 After going dark for nearly a year, the next stand-alone game in the Evolution series is finally coming up for air.

-If you are among the hundreds of fans that have been following Nick Bentley's blog and clamoring to start playtesting, click on this link and sign up.
+If you are among the 1,300 people who signed-up to playtest Oceans, you can go to Discord to get the Print & Play files and start discussing the game with the development team (actually, the v3 files are open to anyone interested in trying the game).
 Otherwise, read on to see if Oceans is something your game group might be excited to play.
 A stand-alone game of this size needs a massive number of dedicated playtesters.

 The most obvious selling point is the original watercolors by world renown nature artist Catherine Hamilton.